ricounet67/ownCloudOSX/README.md

 This tutorial gathers information from various sources that helped to have running ownCloud on OS X El Capitan (v10.11.5).

 ##XCode Command Line Tools
-First of all we need to install the XCode Command Line Tools, to do so type the next command on a terminal to install the lastes version
+First of all you need to install the XCode Command Line Tools, to do so type the next command on a terminal to install the lastes version
 ```
 xcode-select --install
 ```